 - Connect with people you would have spoken to if we weren’t on lockdown.

-- Think about people you’ve lost contact with and send them a message or give them a call.
+- Think about people you’ve lost contact with.
+Send them a message, or give them a call.

 6. Find a New Focus